Top Brain Nutrients For Your Child

-“What supplements should I give my child?" is one of the most common questions I get asked by parents wanting natural solutions to mood and learning struggles.
+“What supplements should I give my child for their anxiety?" is one of the most common questions I get asked by parents wanting natural solutions to mood and learning struggles.

 Why might vitamin D help?

-Vitamin D is a used by the body to make Tryptophan Hydroxylase (TPH).
-This enzyme is involved in making the neurotransmitter serotonin which is involved in many different things including mood, executive function, sensory experience, bowel motility and sleep.
+Vitamin D is used by the body to make Tryptophan Hydroxylase (TPH).
+This enzyme is involved in making the neurotransmitter serotonin which is involved in many different things including mood, executive function, sensory experience, bowel motility, and sleep.

 Vitamin D might decrease inflammation in the gut.
 Since the recent discovery that the gut and the brain send messages back and forth via bacteria, chemical messengers and the vagus nerve, it seems plausible that the more we can reduce inflammation in the gut the more likely we are to feel and function better.